cosmos/cosmos-sdk/docs/architecture/adr-071-bank-v2.md

 Additionally, the integration of the token factory into the bank module allows for standardization, and better integration within the core modules.

-This rewrite will not only reduce the complexity but also improve the efficiency and UX of the bank module.
+This rewrite will reduce complexity and enhance the efficiency and UX of the bank module.

 ## Context